ArianeMora/SiRCle_M1/README.md

-# sci-RegulatoryClusteringModel
+# sci-RegulatoryClusteringModel Mac M1 version
 [![PyPI](https://img.shields.io/pypi/v/scircm)](https://pypi.org/project/scircm/)

-## Python version
-This is all for the python version of our package, if you are interested in the R version please go here: https://github.com/ArianeMora/SiRCleR

 If you want to read more about how SiRCle works, please check out our paper: https://www.biorxiv.org/content/10.1101/2022.07.02.498058v1

+Note this is the version which doesn't contain the patient stratification using the VAE since tensorflow doesn't work on the M1 chip.

+We will be looking into how we can make this work in the future.

 ## Install
 Optionally create a new conda env.
 ```
-conda create --name scircm python=3.8
+conda create --name scircle python=3.8
-conda activate scircm
+conda activate scircle
 ```

 ```
-pip install scircm
+pip install sircle
 ```

-### Note on Mac M1
-Unfortunately, the Mac M1 has some issues with tensorflow, so we have not been able to get our package to work on a M1 mac yet.
-If you get it working please let us know your solution as others may benefit!

 ### Note on Windows
 We have tested our code on Windows (10) and Mac (pro) computers, I'm not sure how it would go on a Windows 7 machine so